eclipse/microprofile-lra/README.md

 For those applications that cannot directly expose JAX-RS endpoints for compensation activities this specification optionally supports an API for directly registering participants.
-A participant is a java class that is interested in LRA lifecycle notifications, and does so by registering an instance of `LRAParticipant` with an instance of an `LRAManagement`:
+A participant is a serializable java class that is interested in LRA lifecycle notifications, and does so by registering an instance of `LRAParticipant` with an instance of an `LRAManagement`: